Iberostar Group

-Iberostar Group is a global tourism company and hotel group.
-The company has four areas of business: the hotel division, the core business of the company; the holiday club, called The Club; the inbound tourism and travel brands Almundo.com, World 2 Meet (W2M) and Iberoservice; and the property business.
+Iberostar Group is a global tourism company and hotel group, part of IHG Hotels & Resorts.
+The company has four areas of business: the hotel division, the core business of the company; the holiday club, called The Club; World 2 Meet (W2M) and Iberoservice; and the property business.
 The company's trademark is "first line" hotels (meaning directly on the beach), surrounded by gardens.
 There are more than 120 Iberostar hotels worldwide.